PrincetonUniversity/lucid/AEC_README.md

   * Bidirectional map -> Bimap.dpt
   * Count-min sketch -> CountMinSketch.dpt
   * CMS + Aging -> CountMinSketchTimeout.dpt
 * Our second set of claims is that we have implemented several specific applications, listed in figure 15 of the paper.
-Modules used may be verified by sight, and as before LoC is not including comments.
+Modules used may be verified by sight.
+As before, LoC is not including comments, and stripped examples appear in examples/popl22_stripped.
 The script [TODO] will run lucid on each file and report the typing time; the relevant files are listed below.
   * Stateful Firewall -> stateful_fw.dpt
   * Closed-loop DNS defense -> dnsguard.dpt
   * *Flow -> starflow.dpt